• Skip to primary navigation

 About This Recipe

-The first time I had Mexican pickled onions was as a topping for fish tacos at a local, now sadly defunct Denver restaurant, Chama.
+The first time I had Mexican pickled onions was as a topping for fish tacos at a local, now sadly defunct popular Denver Mexican restaurant, Chama.
 Created by my favorite local restauranteur and Chef, Sean Yontz.

 I thought they were the best thing since sliced bread.
 His fish tacos topped with these beautiful onions were a revelation for my taste buds.